icelandico/geodev_site/src/lib/content/blog/parent-child-communication-using-angular.md

 ---
-templateKey: blog-post
-title: Parent child communication using Angular
+category: Angular
+date: 2021-05-14 21:17:29.813000+00:00
+description: Learn how to share data between parent and child components in modern web development.
+Discover techniques for passing data down and handling bidirectional communication.
+Optimize your Angular apps with these best practices.
 slug: Parent child communication using Angular
-date: 2021-05-14T21:17:29.813Z
-category: Angular
 tag:
 - angular
+templateKey: blog-post
+title: Parent child communication using Angular
 ---

 It's very common in modern web development to handle the communication between the nearest components.
 The most obvious data flow is a parent to child.
 In this post, I'd like to show how to share the data between such components in both directions.

 ## Passing data to children